 Caboose #A521 - This ex-PM caboose has sat for many years in this post-merger paint scheme along the public access ramp for Grand Traverse Bay at Northport.
 It sits just behind the distinctive stone ex-M&NE depot.

 - Caboose #A909, formerly located at the Tuscola and Saginaw Bay crossing at M-21.
-Owned by MSTRP, this caboose has been restored and was used as a ticket office during #1225's operation on the "Shiawassee Valley Railroad" excursions over the former NYC trackage north of Owosso in the early 1990s.
+Owned by the Steam Railroading Institute, this caboose has been restored and was used as a ticket office during #1225's operation on the "Shiawassee Valley Railroad" excursions over the former NYC trackage north of Owosso in the early 1990s.

-This caboose has been returned to live rails and moved to the MSTRP's new facility east of Washington Street in Owosso.
+This caboose has been returned to live rails and is occasionally used on the Steam Railroading Institute's excursion trains

 This car was originally purchased from the War Assets Adminstration for use by the PM, but was not delivered and put into service until after the C&O-PM merger.

 During the mid-2010s, its Allied Full Cushion trucks were replaced with a set of roller bearing trucks that are easier to maintain and more suitable for interchange.